 - Poking a sharp object deep inside the ear, such as cotton buds;

-- (Barotrauma) Rapid changes in air pressure, such when flying.
+- Rapid changes in air pressure (Barotrauma),such as when flying.

 - Tinnitus (ringing and buzzing inside the middle ear);